attaullah/Self-training/README.md

 # Self-training
-This repository contains code for PhD thesis: "A Study of Self-training Variants for Semi-supervised Image Classification" (under examination) and publications.
+This repository contains code for the PhD thesis: "A Study of Self-training Variants for Semi-supervised Image Classification" (under examination) and publications.
 1. Sahito A., Frank E., Pfahringer B. (2019) Semi-supervised Learning Using Siamese Networks.
 In: Liu J., Bailey J.
 (eds) AI 2019: Advances in Artificial Intelligence.
 AI 2019 .
 Lecture Notes in Computer Science, vol 11919.
 Springer,